Maddocent/ilc_r_workshop/rmarkdown/workshop_r_ilc.md

 Lets' work with an example from the Bioconductor package "Biostrings" To get help on packages and learn about BIOCONDUCTOR workflows visit: <https://www.bioconductor.org/help/workflows/>

-Today we will show a little on the workflows: "Multiple Alignment" To get started we need two packages
+Below we will show a little on the workflows: "Multiple Alignment" and "Sequencing / Pathway analysis.
+To get started we need two "BIOCONDUCTOR" packages:

 ``` r
 library(Biostrings)
 library(IRanges)
 ```

-To view the vignettes (from which I distilled the code chuncks below)
+To view the vignettes (from which I distilled the code chunks below)

 ``` r
 browseVignettes("Biostrings")